-Lake Titicaca is a unique vacation spot with an exceptional body of water, deep blue skies mimicking the wealthy blue shade of the waters below, fringed by using yellow grass reeds which can be used to assemble the traditional boats and homes floating upon it, graced by using locals all embellished in brightly-colored traditional attire.
+The highest and most significant freshwater navigable lake globally is the first-rate spectacle anywhere.
+It is located in South America between Peru to the west and Bolivia to the east.
+Titicaca Lake is a unique vacation spot with an exceptional body of water, deep blue skies mimicking the wealthy blue shade of the waters below, fringed by using yellow grass reeds which can be used to assemble the traditional boats and homes floating upon it, graced by using locals all embellished in brightly-colored traditional attire.

-More than 25 rivers and many glaciers empty into Lake Titicaca but only one drains from it.
-Rami’s is the largest river that enters the north-western corner of the lake and one small river, the Desaguadero, drains the lake at its southern end.
+Over 25 rivers and many glaciers empty into Lake Titicaca, but only one drain from it.
+Rami’s is the largest river that enters the northwestern corner of the lake, and one small river, the Desaguadero, drains the lake at its southern end.

 Mesmerizing nature, history, culture, and traditions make Lake Titicaca a remarkable destination for thousands of tourists.

-The Incas begin with a mythical legend, in line with many chroniclers they believed, the first two Incas that ever exist came out from the Titicaca Lake, using ship, sent by his father and creator, the Sun (Inti).
+The Inca period began with a mythical legend.
+In line with many chroniclers, they believed that the first two Incas that ever existed came out from the Titicaca Lake, using a ship sent by his father and creator, the Sun (Inti).

 At some stage in colonial instances, the creation of the viceroyalty become the start of the Spanish government till 1777, a year that turned into the creation of the viceroyalty of Rio de la Plata, becoming part of this new state.